Best Paint for Bathroom Ceiling: 3 That Resist Steam

 • Flat finish shows drip spots if applied incorrectly

-Best for: Standard bathroom ceilings, stained ceiling repaints, any bathroom with moderate humidity
+Best for: Standard bathroom ceilings, stained ceiling repaints, any bathroom with moderate humidity and a working extractor fan

 Check Price on Amazon →